streembit/streembit/README.md

 What is Streembit?
 -----------------

-Streembit is an experimental decentralised communication system for humans and Internet of Things devices.
-The purpose of Streembit is to create a free, secure, decentralised, peer to peer, open source system that secures your real time communication.
+Streembit is an open source, peer-to-peer communication network for humans and machines.
+We aim to solve secure, decentralized network formation with Streembit.
-You can have as many accounts on the permissionless Streembit network as you want.
-No registration, no email address, no personal details are required.
-Streembit will not spam users with ads.
-Instead of using centralised corporate clouds, Streembit runs on a community driven, decentralised, P2P overlay network.
 Streembit uses peer-to-peer technology to operate with no central authority: discovering contacts, persisting the data and routing messages are carried out collectively by the network.
+It is primarily secured by elliptic curve public/private key cryptography infrastructure (PPKI).

+Streembit comes with video calls, audio calls, text chat, file transfer, screen sharing, and the ability to connect to your Internet-of-Things devices.

+Streembit is optimized for the Internet-of-Things.
+Along with complying with open security and communication standards our developers take an active role in the W3C Web of Things Initiative (https://github.com/w3c/web-of-things-framework) and mirror all WoT standards in the Streembit codebase.

+Please join our Gitter (https://gitter.im/orgs/streembit/rooms) if you would like to chat!

-For more information and an immediately useable, binary version of the Streembit software, see http://streembit.github.io/download.
+For more information, as well as an immediately useable, packaged version of the Streembit software, see http://streembit.github.io/download.

+For help using Streembit please visit the documentation: http://streembit.github.io/documentation/

 License
 -------